-The localisation and change patterns of retail (8 credits) The first module consists of an individual written assignment, in which the students are to demonstrate knowledge and understanding of the theoretical perspectives, key concepts and research areas represented in the required reading, and the ability to use a scholarly approach to critically analyse and reflect on them.
-Critical perspectives on retail development and place development (7 credits).
-The second module consists of a project, in which the students, in groups, are to specialise in one/several current issues associated with retail and place development.
+Module 1: The localisation and change patterns of retail (8 credits) The first module consists of an individual written assignment, in which the students are to demonstrate knowledge and understanding of the theoretical perspectives, key concepts and research areas represented in the required reading, and the ability to use a scholarly approach to critically analyse and reflect on them.
+Module 2: Critical perspectives on retail development and place development (7 credits) The second module consists of a project, in which the students, in groups, are to specialise in one/several current issues associated with retail and place development.
 Within the scope of the project, the student is to collect their own empirical material and use it to demonstrate their ability to critically analyse strategies for place development relevant or related to retail.
-Course design The teaching consists of lectures, seminars and workshops, supervision and a field trip.
-Compulsory participation is required in the seminars and field trip.
+Course design The teaching consists of lectures, seminars and workshops, supervision as well as field trip(s)/study visit(s).
+Compulsory participation is required in the seminars and field trip(s)/study visit(s).
 Students who have been unable to participate due to circumstances such as accidents or sudden illness will be offered the opportunity to compensate for or re-take compulsory components.
 This also applies to students who have been absent because of duties relating to elected office, e.g as a student representative.
 Assessment The assessment is based on two written assignments.

-The first module (The localisation and change patterns of retail, 8 credits) is assessed on the basis of an individual written assignment.
-The second module (Critical perspectives on retail development and place development, 7 credits) is assessed on the basis of a written group assignment.
-In connection with the group assignment, the student is offered supervision.
+- Module 1 is examined on the basis of seminar assignments and a individual written exam (8 credits) - Module 2 is examined on the basis of project work in groups (7 credits) In connection with the group assignment, the student is offered supervision.
 The hours of supervision are limited to the semester in which the student first registered for the course.
 Exceptions can be made if there are special grounds.
 The course includes opportunities for assessment at a first examination, a re-sit close to the first examination and a second re-sit for courses completed in the past year (catch-up exam).
 At least two further re-examinations on the same course content are offered within a year of a major change to, or discontinuation of, the course.
 After this, further re-examination opportunities are offered, but in accordance with the current course syllabus.
 The examiner, in consultation with Disability Support Services, may deviate from the regular form of examination in order to provide a permanently disabled student with a form of examination equivalent to that of a student without a disability.
 Subcourses that are part of this course can be found in an appendix at the end of this document.
 Grades Marking scale: Fail, E, D, C, B, A.